liupeirong/ManufacturingSamples/docs/how_to_calc_OEE.md

 ### Equipment Faults

 This file contains the fault name and description mapping.
-Faults could be the cause of production downtime.
+In this sample, we assume faults are the main cause of production downtime.
 Unique key is `Fault Code`.

 | Fault_Code | Fault_Description  |
 | :--------- | :----------------- |